Skip to Content

 Confronting & Reporting Alleged Violations

-STEP 1: Confronting the student
+STEP 1: Approaching the student

 STEP 2: Gather and prepare all relevant material